Fire Tripper

-Fire Tripper (炎トリッパー, Faiā Torippā) is a Japanese manga by Rumiko Takahashi published in August 1983 issue of Shōnen Sunday Zōkan.
+Fire Tripper (炎トリッパー, Faiā Torippā) is a Japanese manga by Rumiko Takahashi published in August 1983 issue of Shōnen Sunday Zōkan, a tankobon version was released in 1986.
 The manga was later compiled in Rumic World books, which are available in English from Viz Media.
 It was adapted into an anime OVA, but was also released in theaters in double bill with Shin'ichi Masaki's OVA The Humanoid.
 In North America, this was released on VHS by Central Park Media under the Rumik World series (which also included OVAs Laughing Target, Maris the Chojo, and Mermaid Forest).